Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ```
 # Models.

-Since the satellite files contains a lot of pixels sometimes 3 billion, we have used a simple model in order to increase performance for larger satellite images.
+Since the satellite files contains a lot of pixels, sometimes 3 billion, we have used different models in order to increase performance for larger satellite images.
 ## Euclidean distance Model.

-This model simply calcultes the euclidean distance to pre annotated pixel kernels
+This model simply calculates the euclidean distance to pre annotated pixel kernels and then basis it's predictions on the shortest distance.

+The following image demonstrates this model:

 ![Alt text](simple_model.png?raw=true "Title")